-- Evil Counterpart: Not all of Brian's counterparts in the Captain Britain Corps are what we'd consider heroic.
+- Evil Counterpart: Not all of Brian's counterparts in the Captain Britain Corps are what we would consider heroic.
 Kaptain Briton and Hauptmann Englande are two such examples.

-- Expendable Alternate Universe: Deconstructed as the multiple omniversal threats and beings focused around the 616 universe has given his superiors sufficient cause to treat the whole thing as a cancerous blight on everything else and erase it.
+- Expendable Alternate Universe: Deconstructed as the multiple omniversal threats and beings focused around the 616 universe has given his superiors sufficient cause to treat the whole thing as a cancerous blight on everything else.
+They have tried to erase it.

 - Fashionable Asymmetry: Kelsey's shoulder armor is only on her right shoulder as pictured above.

 - Fisher King: Brian has a magical connection with the British Isles.

 - Flying Brick: Both of their power sets, to varying degrees.
 Brian started out at roughly Spider-Man levels, before at his peak, briefly standing off the Phoenix.

 - Form-Fitting Wardrobe: Both of their costumes.
 Brian's costume is emphasized in Marvel: Avengers Alliance which features a rather noticeable bulge where one would expect a man wearing a skin-tight outfit to.

 - Genius Bruiser: Not often shown (and he unhappily lampshades how it had fallen by the wayside in Excalibur in favour of leading with his fists), but Brian has a doctorate in physics and he is as happy in a lab as on a battlefield.
 This aspect of his character was emphasised in the run-up to Secret Wars (2015), when he was part of the Illuminati.